 You're All I Want (a.k.a.
-U're All I Want or U're All Eye Want) is an unreleased song recorded on 11 January 1982 at Sunset Sound in Hollywood, California (the same day as Bold Generation and Gigolos Get Lonely Too).
+U're All I Want) is a song recorded on 11 January 1982 at Sunset Sound in Hollywood, California (the same day as Gigolos Get Lonely Too, a day before Bold Generation).
 In a 2019 interview, engineer Peggy McCreary talked to Jon Bream about the recording session:

 - Usually dressed in his customarily stylish manner, Prince showed up this time with a completely different look: bluejeans, white T-shirt, black leather motorcycle jacket, black leather boots.